i-am-grub/MultiGP_Toolkit/docs/usage/pushing/index.rst

 Pushing Global Qualifier Results
 ----------------------------------

-When running a Global Qualifier, you will be limited to only having the ability to use the ``Push Event Results`` button.
+When running a Global Qualifier, you will be limited to only having a ``Push Event Results`` button.
 When this button is used, the data and results of the imported MultiGP event will be pushed to MultiGP and FPVScores.
 You will need to use this button at least once for your Global Qualifier results to be considered valid.